Richard O'Kane: The O'Kane Cribbage board

 The O'Kane Cribbage board has a storied history that dates back to World War II, during Kane's service aboard the USS Wahoo, under the command of LtCmdr Morton.
 In 1943, as the submarine headed to the Yellow Sea, Morton and O'Kane took out a cribbage board to calm tensions onboard.
 Morton dealt O'Kane a perfect 29, and that night, the Wahoo sank two Japanese freighters.
 A few days later, Morton dealt O'Kane a 28-point hand, and in the next two days, the Wahoo sunk three freighters.
 When O'Kane became commander of the USS Tang, it subsequently broke the record for most ships sunk in a patrol.
 So began the lore of the lucky O'Kane Cribbage board.
 The original cribbage board was lost when the USS Tang was sunk in 1944.
-In 1957, the "O'Kane Cribbage Board" was given to Admiral O'Kane by his crew from to replace the lost board.
+In 1957, the "O'Kane Cribbage Board" was given to Admiral O'Kane by the crew from the new to replace his lost board.

-Since 1994, after the death of O'Kane, the wardroom of the oldest fast-attack submarine in the United States Pacific fleet carries O'Kane's personal cribbage board, and upon decommissioning, the board is transferred to the next oldest boat.
+Since 1994, after the death of O'Kane, the wardroom of the oldest fast-attack submarine in the United States Pacific fleet carries O'Kane's personal cribbage board.
+Upon decommissioning, the board is transferred to the next oldest boat.
 The cribbage game set has passed between the following boats: